 A: All of our assessors hold up-to-date DBS (Disclosure and Barring) checks and at each location the assessment room has a window into which it is possible to see at all times, should parents wish to reassure themselves that their child is happy and safe.
 We also comply with latest regulations relating to relevant areas, such as Covid-19, child safety and data protection.

 Q: Where are the assessments held?

-A: We have three locations for our face-to-face assessments; Milton Keynes, Cheshire and Gloucestershire.
+A: We have two locations for our face-to-face assessments; Milton Keynes and Gloucestershire.